dauble/generator-tmproject/README.md

 ### Miscellaneous files
 - `.gitignore`: A standard gitignore file to ignore compiled directories and other OS-based files and folders.
 - `.htaccess`: A basic htaccess file provided by the [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate/blob/master/.htaccess).
+- `Gemfile`: A list of Ruby gem dependencies for the project
 - `Gruntfile.js`: A list of the tasks that run on `$ grunt` and `$ grunt build`
 - `package.json`: A list of dependencies for the Grunt tasks.

 ## Release History
+* 2013-11-11 - v1.1.0 - Adds bundle functionality to retreive gem dependencies
 * 2013-11-11 - v1.0.7 - Fixes issue where all files in images/ may not be compressed and copied over
 * 2013-11-11 - v1.0.6 - Fixes issue where .htaccess wasn't in app/ and didn't copy to dist/
 * 2013-10-30 - v1.0.5 - Remove .tmp directory after build is complete